Oscar18Guzman/head-first-java-cliffsnotes-example/chapter-4-How-objects-behave/README.md

 - Using references in an array

 ### Methods use object state
-class - bluprint for an object when you write a class, you're describing how the JVM should make an object of that type.
+class - blueprint for an object when you write a class, you're describing how the JVM should make an object of that type.
 You already know that every object of that type can have different `instance variables` values.

 You can pass values into your methods.
 For example, want to tell a Dog object how mnay times to bark by calling :